TW-Genesis/rocksdb-bench/README.md

 than RocksDB.
 Maybe as RockDB uses compression techniques it takes much less space than Jena.

-The read performance of RocksDb increased when all the sst files where compacted into single sst file using Universal compaction by LDB tool.
+The read performance of RocksDb increased when all the sst files were compacted into single sst file using Universal compaction by LDB tool.
 ```